 Metabolic bone disease (MBD) is a well recognized and all too common disease often seen in our pet reptiles.
 Other terms which may be used include fibrous osteodystrophy, osteomalacia, secondary nutritional hyperparathyroidism, osteoporosis, and rickets.
 There is no single cause of MBD and the disease is not as simple as calcium deficiency.
 The primary problem is a disruption of calcium metabolism which causes a host of related problems.

-MBD is almost always a result of poor husbandry but it is also generally preventable by providing a proper environment and diet specific for your type of reptile.
+MBD is almost always a result of poor husbandry but it is also generally preventable by providing a proper environment and diet specifically for your type of reptile.
 This is not always easy or inexpensive for a reptile owner to do but is vital to the health of all pet reptiles.

 Metabolic bone disease is a complex disease.
-In it's simplest of terms, metabolic bone disease results from an improper calcium to phosphorus ratio in the body.
+In it's simplest of terms, metabolic bone disease results from improper calcium to phosphorus ratio in the body.
 Normally, this ratio should be around two parts calcium and one part phosphorus (2:1).
 When the calcium level is relatively low the body tries to compensate by taking calcium from wherever it can (such as from the bones).
 This leads to a softening of the bones making them susceptible to fractures and also leading to a deposition of fibrous tissue as the body tries to strengthen the bone in an absence of available calcium.
 Calcium also impacts a number of other physiological systems including muscle contraction (including the heart muscles) and blood clotting.

 Therefore the 2:1 ratio of calcium to phosphorus is ideal in your reptile's diet but calcium metabolism is not that simple.
 Vitamin D (especially D3) is also vital to calcium metabolism and because some reptiles do not absorb vitamin D that well (much like humans) they need ultraviolet light exposure to manufacture their own vitamin D. Are you confused yet?